gamliel972/nullCommunity/Linux/getting_comfortable_with_linux_basics/documentation/the_boot_process/init/README.md

 ## 5. Init

+`init` is the first process that starts when a computer boots, making it the parent of all other running processes directly or indirectly.

+`systemd` stands for *system daemon*, and it is a modern init system for Linux.

 After the kernel is booted and initialized, it begins the systemd initialization system.
 The first user-space application, known as `init`, is called.
 As it is the 1st program to be executed by Linux Kernel, it has the process id (PID) of `1`.

 1. Check the process ID of `init`